 In February 2016, the FASB issued ASU 2016-02, "Leases."
 The ASU requires the recognition of a right-of use asset and lease liability on the balance sheet by lessees for those leases classified as operating leases under previous guidance.
 The ASU is effective for fiscal years beginning after December 15, 2018.
-The Company is currently evaluating the impact of adopting this ASU which it expects will have a material impact on its condensed consolidated financial statements.
+The Company is currently evaluating the impact of adopting this ASU which it expects will have a significant impact on its condensed consolidated financial statements.
 Since the Company has operating leases in over 100 locations, the Company expects to recognize a significant right-of use asset and lease liability on its condensed consolidated balance sheet upon adoption of this ASU.
+The Company has elected the modified retrospective method and will include any cumulative-effect adjustment as of the date of adoption.

 In June 2016, the FASB issued ASU 2016-13, "Measurement of Credit Losses on Financial Instruments," which amends the FASB's guidance on the impairment of financial instruments.
 The ASU adds to U.S. GAAP an impairment model ("current expected credit loss model").
 Under this new guidance, an entity recognizes as an allowance its estimate of expected credit losses.
 The ASU is effective for fiscal years beginning after December 15, 2019.
-The Company is currently evaluating the impact, if any, that the ASU will have on its condensed consolidated financial statements.
+The Company is currently evaluating the impact, if any, that the ASU will have on the Company; the adoption of the ASU is not currently expected to have a material impact on its condensed consolidated financial statements.